-The Orders permit refinancings and authorize us to issue an additional aggregate \$500 million of external debt and an aggregate \$250 million of preferred stock and preferred securities in addition to amounts outstanding on June 30, 2003.
+- refinancings of existing external debt; - the issuance of an aggregate \$200 million of external debt; and - the issuance of an aggregate \$250 million of preferred stock and preferred securities.

-The June 2003 Financing Order requires that if we issue any securities that are rated by a nationally recognized statistical rating organization (NRSRO), the security to be issued must obtain an investment grade rating from at least one NRSRO and, as a condition to such issuance, all outstanding rated securities of ours and of CenterPoint Energy must be so rated by at least one NRSRO.
+The June 2003 Financing Order requires that if we issue any securities that are rated by a nationally recognized statistical rating organization (NRSRO), the security to be issued must obtain an investment grade rating from at least one NRSRO and, as a condition to such issuance, all outstanding rated securities of the issuer and of CenterPoint Energy must be rated investment grade by at least one NRSRO.
 The June 2003 Financing Order also contains certain requirements for interest rates, maturities, issuance expenses and use of proceeds.
 Under the June 2003 Financing Order, our common equity as a percentage of total capitalization must be at least 30%.